Classification & Types of Steel: The Ultimate Guide

 11. Alloy tool steel

-Alloy tool steels are medium to high carbon steels that contain various alloy elements such as silicon, chromium, tungsten, molybdenum, and vanadium.
-These steels are known for their hardenability and resistance to deformation and cracking, making them suitable for the production of large and complex cutting tools, dies, and measuring tools.
+Alloy tool steels are sophisticated medium to high carbon steels engineered with precise additions of alloying elements such as silicon, chromium, tungsten, molybdenum, and vanadium.
+These steels are renowned for their exceptional hardenability, resistance to deformation under load, and superior crack resistance.
+These properties make them ideal for manufacturing large-scale and geometrically complex cutting tools, precision dies, and high-accuracy measuring instruments.

 12. High-speed tool steel